-This week I'm talking about jobless partners, mums at the end of their tether and one reader’s particularly hurtful dilemma – “my boyfriend told me to lose weight”, she says.
+This week I’m talking about jobless partners, mums at the end of their tether and one reader’s particularly hurtful dilemma – “my boyfriend told me to lose weight”, she says.

 If you would like any advice, feel free to message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

-Q: What does he mean when he says this?
-He needs to cut contact with me and that it is going to make things easy.
+What does he mean when he says he needs to cut contact with me and that it is going to make things easier?

 Or, if he is leaving you, he is trying to be kind and save you further pain.